-- 2. Identify the root cause of the breach; - 3.
+- 1. Investigate the scope and magnitude of the breach; - 2.
+Identify the root cause of the breach; - 3.
 Mitigate, to the extent possible, damages caused by the breach; - 4.
 If applicable, request the party who received such information to return and/or destroy the impermissibly disclosed information; - 5.
-Apply sanctions to their respective staff members involved in the breach, as appropriate in accordance with their respective Privacy and Security policies and procedures and HEALTHeLINK Policy P09, Sanctions for Failure to Comply with HEALTHeLINK Privacy and Security Policies and Procedures. - D. If the breach includes PHI contained in the nationwide health information network ("eHealth Exchange"), HEALTHeLINK will comply with the breach notification requirements of eHealth Exchange participants contained in the Data Use and Reciprocal Support Agreement ("DURSA") signed by HEALTHeLINK. - E. If the breach may impact the Statewide Health Information Network of New York (SHIN-NY) or other Qualified Entities, HEALTHeLINK will comply with the Security Incident and Breach Response Communication Framework of the SHIN-NY. - F. If applicable, HEALTHeLINK will report security breaches as required by the New York State Information Security Breach and Notification Act. - G. HEALTHeLINK will notify the HEALTHeLINK Operating Committee and the HEALTHELINK Board of Directors of the breach.
+Apply sanctions to their respective staff members involved in the breach, as appropriate in accordance with their respective Privacy and Security policies and procedures and HEALTHeLINK Policy P09, Sanctions for Failure to Comply with HEALTHeLINK Privacy and Security Policies and Procedures. - D. If the breach includes Protected Health Information contained in the nationwide health information network ("eHealth Exchange"), HEALTHeLINK will comply with the breach notification requirements of eHealth Exchange participants contained in the Data Use and Reciprocal Support Agreement ("DURSA") signed by HEALTHeLINK. - E. If the breach may impact the Statewide Health Information Network of New York (SHIN-NY) or other Qualified Entities, HEALTHeLINK will comply with the Security Incident and Breach Response Communication Framework of the SHIN-NY. - F. If applicable, HEALTHeLINK will report security breaches as required by the New York State Information Security Breach and Notification Act. - G. HEALTHeLINK will notify the HEALTHeLINK Operating Committee and the HEALTHeLINK Board of Directors of the breach.

 - 45 C.F.R.
-Subpart D. - HEALTHeLINK Policy P09, Sanctions for Failure to Comply with HEALTHeLINK Privacy and Security Policies and Procedures. - HEALTHeLINK: Terms and Conditions for Health Information Exchange Participation Agreement, Exhibit A. - N.Y.
-State Information Security Breach and Notification Act (NY General Business Law § 899-aa). - NYS DOH: Privacy and Security Policies and Procedures for Qualified Entities and Their Participants in New York State Under 10 N.Y.C.R.R. § 300.3(b)(1) § 7. - Restatement I of the Data Use and Reciprocal Support Agreement (DURSA).
-Version Date: May 3, 2011
+Subpart D. - HEALTHeLINK Policy P09, Sanctions for Failure to Comply with HEALTHeLINK Privacy and Security Policies and Procedures. - HEALTHeLINK: Terms and Conditions for Health Information Exchange Participation Agreement. - N.Y.
+State Information Security Breach and Notification Act (NY General Business Law § 899-aa). - NYS DOH: Privacy and Security Policies and Procedures for Qualified Entities and Their Participants in New York State Under 10 N.Y.C.R.R. § 300.3(b)(1). - Data Use and Reciprocal Support Agreement (DURSA), Current Version.